 OpenLMIS Requisition Reference UI Module¶

-This repository is the UI for the OpenLMIS Requisition Service.
+This repository holds the files for the OpenLMIS Requisition Reference UI Module.

 - Docker 1.11+

 git clone https://github.com/OpenLMIS/openlmis-requisition-refUI.git

 - Develop w/ Docker by running